My Big Chop Natural Hair Journey: One Year of Growth & Healing

-The Faith Behind My Natural Hair Big Chop Journey
+Faith & The Promise Behind My Big Chop

 Emotional Healing After the Big Chop

-I didn’t cry after my big chop.
-Not like last time.
-Instead, I felt like I had finally let go of something heavy, physically and emotionally.
-With every snip, I was releasing the need to look a certain way to feel beautiful.
+I didn’t cry after my big chop, not like the last time.
+Instead, it felt like letting go of something heavy, both physically and emotionally.
+With every snip, I was releasing the need to look a certain way in order to feel beautiful.

-That said, it was an adjustment.
+That said, it was still an adjustment.
 I had to get used to seeing myself with less hair and a heavier postpartum body.
-There was no long hair to hide behind.
-I had to meet myself fully, which required a raw self-love I hadn’t practiced in years.
+There was no long hair to hide behind—just me.
+Meeting myself fully required a kind of raw self-love I hadn’t practiced in years.

 Post-Big Chop Hair Care Routine: What Worked for Me

-After my big chop, I realized that cutting my hair wasn’t the end but the beginning of healing it.
-I still had damage from my last color job, working out, postpartum shedding, and, of course, Texas’s unforgiving hard water.
+After my big chop, I realized that cutting my hair wasn’t the end; it was the beginning of healing.
+I still had damage from my last color job, workouts, postpartum shedding, and, of course, Texas’s hard water.

-For the past year, I’ve followed a consistent two-day wash routine: Wednesdays and Sundays, with deep conditioning sessions.
-I rotated my conditioners to prevent protein overload and focused on hydration.
+Over the past year, I followed a simple two-day wash routine (Wednesdays and Sundays) with deep conditioning every session.
+I rotated between protein and moisture-based conditioners to avoid overload, while keeping my focus on hydration.

-I discuss this further in my Deep Conditioning Guide and Obliphica Routine Post if you’re curious.
+You can read more in my Deep Conditioning Guide and Obliphica Routine Post for exact steps and product tips.

-Despite the low-maintenance mindset, my hair grew back fast.
-I credit it to breastfeeding, staying hydrated, collagen peptides, prenatal vitamins, and my minimalist, low-maintenance routine.
-I kept things simple with salon-quality products, washed twice a week, and embraced whatever my curls did that day.
+Despite keeping things minimalist, my hair grew back fast.
+I attribute my success to breastfeeding, collagen peptides, prenatal vitamins, and staying hydrated.
+I kept things easy with salon-quality products, washing twice a week, and letting my curls do their thing.

 Seaberry Medium to Coarse Regimen

 Revives dry, postpartum curls with salon-level hydration and shine.
-Perfect for transitioning or natural hair textures.”
+Perfect for transitioning or natural textures exposed to hard water.

 Collagen Peptides (Sports Research)

-Helps support healthy hair growth, strong nails, and postpartum recovery—easy to mix into your daily routine.
+Supports healthy hair growth, strong nails, and postpartum recovery.
+Hydrolyzed collagen peptides are easy to mix into smoothies or coffee for daily nourishment.

 Vegan Prenatal Vitamins (Deva Brand)

-Plant-based support for postpartum recovery and hair regrowth.
-Gentle on the stomach, packed with essentials for moms.
+Plant-based vitamins that nourish postpartum recovery and hair regrowth.
+Gentle on the stomach and packed with biotin, iron, and folate—perfect for moms or anyone seeking nutrient balance.

 RED Detangling Brush

 Glides through curls without breakage.
-Perfect for short, uneven lengths and postpartum hair textures.
+Ideal for short, uneven lengths and postpartum textures that need gentle detangling without tugging.

 Ever Ego Italy Garlic Hair Mask

 Strengthens weak, shedding strands with natural garlic extract.
-Great for restoring fullness after postpartum hair loss.
+Excellent for restoring fullness and moisture after postpartum hair loss or stress-related shedding.

 What I Learned from My Natural Hair Big Chop

 If I could talk to my past self, I’d say this: You are your worst critic.
-Nobody sees the things you obsess over.
-Beauty is more profound than your reflection.
+Nobody notices the things you obsess over.
+Beauty runs deeper than your reflection; it’s found in peace, patience, and presence.

-What would my curls say?
-“Thank you.”
+If my curls could talk, they’d probably say, “Thank you.”
 No more tugging, over-styling, or chasing trends.
-Just care and rest.
-This past year has been the gentlest on my hair since I transitioned to natural hair over a decade ago.
+Just care, rest, and acceptance.
+This past year has been the gentlest on my hair since I began my natural hair journey over a decade ago.

-I plan to get a haircut in October 2025—one that fits my face and this new season of life.
-I’m embracing the curls, not just for me, but for my family.
-When people see us coming, they know—“that’s the curly crew.”
+I plan to get a haircut in October 2025, something that frames my face and feels aligned with this new season of life.
+These days, I’m embracing my curls not just for myself, but for my family.
+When people see us coming, they know: “That’s the curly crew.”

 How do I know it’s time for a trim after a big chop?

-If your ends are uneven, styling feels difficult, or your curls aren’t bouncing back like they used to, it might be time for a shape-up.
-I waited a whole year, but could see signs earlier, especially with postpartum texture changes.
+If your ends are uneven, styling feels frustrating, or your curls aren’t bouncing back like they used to, it’s probably time for a trim.
+I waited a full year before my first shape-up, but I noticed early signs, especially with postpartum texture changes.

 Did your hair texture change after pregnancy?

 Yes!
-My curls loosened significantly up front and felt more 2b/3a.
+My curls loosened a lot in the front and looked more 2B/3A for a while.
 It’s only now, two years postpartum, that I’m seeing my pre-pregnancy texture come back.
-The journey’s real, and every curl has its timeline.
+The journey’s real; every curl has its own timeline.

 How do you stay consistent with your routine as a mom?

 Less is more!
-I wash twice a week, deep condition when I can, and style with minimal product.
-I don’t stress about protective styles—wearing them naturally with love and grace has been enough.
+I wash my hair twice a week, deep condition when possible, and use minimal styling products.
+I stopped stressing about protective styles, wearing my curls naturally and with love has been enough.

 What helped your hair grow back thicker after postpartum shedding?